kazuhiro4949/PagingKit/README.md

 PagingMenuViewController provides interactive menu for each content.
 PagingContentViewController provides the contents on a scrollview.

-If you will make a new UI which contains PagingKit, refer the following 4 steps.
+If you make a new project which contains PagingKit, follow the steps.

-- 1. Add PagingMenuViewController & PagingContentViewController
+1. Add PagingMenuViewController & PagingContentViewController
-- 2. Assign them to properties
+2. Assign them to properties
-- 3. Create menu UI
+3. Create menu UI
-- 4. display data
+4. display data
-- 5. Synchronize Menu and Content view controllers
+5. Synchronize Menu and Content view controllers

 ## 1. Add PagingMenuViewController & PagingContentViewController
 First, add PagingMenuViewController & PagingContentViewController on container view with Stroyboard.